LuminateOne/laravel-revision-tracking/README.md

 ##### Create relational revision manually

-If any of the `parent` model will not be updated, you need to call this method manually `before you update the model`, after the `child` model is updated it will create a revision for its parent:
+If most top model will not be updated, you need to call this method manually `before you update the model`, after the `child` model is updated it will create a revision for its parent.

 ```php
 // Eager loading with relations
 $customer = Customer::where('id', 1)->with([